Modeling collective behaviors: A moment-based approach: Background

 \subsection{The logarithmic norm}

-For linear systems $\dot x=Ax$, the spectral abscissa of matrix $A$ can be used to determine stability and give bounds on how sensitive the system is to perturbations.
-These concepts can be generalized to nonlinear systems by using the so called logarithmic norm \cite{soderlind1984nonlinear, soderlind2006logarithmic}.
-The logarithmic norm of a matrix $A \in \mathbb{R}^{d\times d}$ is defined as
+For a linear system $\dot x=Ax$, the spectral abscissa of the matrix $A$ can be used to determine stability and gives bounds on how sensitive the system is to perturbations.
+These concepts can be generalized to nonlinear systems by using the so-called logarithmic norm \cite{soderlind1984nonlinear, soderlind2006logarithmic}, \cite[Sec.~II.8]{desoer1975feedback}.
+The logarithmic $2$-norm of a matrix $A \in \mathbb{R}^{d\times d}$ is defined as